Biology Courses

 Course Detail:

 The one-term course is designed as an overview of the field of zoology, the branch of biology that studies animals.
 The course emphasizes critical thinking and the scientific process by exploring the structural/functional adaptations and evolutionary history of vertebrates and invertebrates.
 Students explore the diversity and evolutionary relationships among major invertebrate and vertebrate phyla with an emphasis on morphological features, functional aspects, systematics, and life history for each phylum.
 The laboratory builds scientific skills experience by dissections and both microscopic and macroscopic examination with a diversity of organisms from structural, functional, and ecological perspectives.
-Prerequisites: Honors Biology or equivalent
+Offered during odd academic years.
+Prerequisites: BL101 and 102 or equivalent.

 |